dbmurray/darragh-web/content/page/about/index.md

 * Data storytelling as a useful method of exchanging knowledge – mainly using open data.
 * Older posts relate to my past life working in the international education sector as well as my time as a database developer.

 I regularly talk and write about the data and analytics and frequently present throughout the world on these topics.
-I’ve listed my conference appearances below.
+I’ve listed my formal publshing history and conference appearances below.

 I have formal tertiary qualifications in information systems, international relations, history and business analytics.